evansachie/evansachie/README.md

 <h1 align="center">Hi 👋, I'm Evans Acheampong</h1>
 <h3 align="center">A computer engineering student with a passion for programming and problem-solving.
 Self-motivated and optimistic, eager to learn and teach others.
 Ready to apply my skills to real-world projects and make a positive impact in the tech industry.</h3>

-- 🔭 I’m currently working on [Smart Home Technology 🏠](https://github.com/AWESOME04/Smart-House)
+- 🔭 I’m currently working on a [Database Driven Mobile and Web Application 📱](https://github.com/AWESOME04/Database-Driven-Web-and-Mobile-Application)

 - 🌱 I’m currently learning **Web Development , Data Science and Machine Learning**